AANN Awards Program

 - Award nominations will be accepted through Friday, October 28, 2022.

 - Nomination forms can be sent to Allison Begezda, AANN Senior Marketing Manager, at firstname.lastname@example.org.

-Awards are presented each year at the Annual Meeting.
+Awards are presented each year at the Annual Conference.
 Award winners receive free registration to the Annual Conference and an award stipend to assist with travel expenses.
 The Outstanding Chapter winner receives a $500 prize.
 All award prizes are non-transferable.

 Rising Star in Clinical Practice Award